Why Leadership Fails in the Digital Economy

 - Don’t just embrace inclusion and diversity — demand it.
 The research is clear that diverse teams perform better, so stop talking about diversity and make it happen.
 Use data and insights to identify where diversity is lost and how to preserve it.
 Bake diversity metrics into your scorecards.
 Reward inclusion and diversity champions.
 Do it by role-modeling your support for diversity and inclusion.

-The research shows that trailblazing leaders see the potential of a new path, and they combine that vision with the courage to take a stand to bring about change.
+Trailblazing leaders see the potential of a new path, and they combine that vision with the courage to take a stand to bring about change.
 They understand that people don’t want to be just employees; they want to be active citizens in amazing workplace communities that are doing their best to change the world for the better.
 Hence, the success lies in being an authentic role model for the new leadership.